mesosphere/dcos-docs-site/1.11/installing/ent/cloud/aws/index.md

 - Replacing DC/OS agent nodes requires manual data migration of local storage volumes for stateful services.
 - Updates of DC/OS on AWS CloudFormation have not been automated, validated, or documented.
 - Modified CloudFormation templates are not supported by Mesosphere, Inc.

+The recommended way to install production ready DC/OS that can be upgraded in-place is to use the [Advanced Installer](/1.11/installing/ent/custom/advanced/).
 [/message]